Pedr0Rocha/1-billion-row-challenge/readme.md

 unless I can implement a simple version of the Swissmap, I will skip it.

 Now our biggest problems are map lookup, and, of course, all the waiting.
-Since I'm still not sure how to move forward with the map key, it's time to spin up some go routines and kill all the waiting.
+Since I'm still not sure how to move forward with the map key, it's time to spin up some go routines and kill the time wasted on waiting.

 ### Results

-- 62.31s
+#### 62.31s

 _Previous best time was 77.08s._